metabase/metabase/docs/configuring-metabase/localization.md

 ## Localization options

-The Localization options allow you to set default display formats for dates, times, numbers, and currencies.
+**Localization options** allow you to set global default display formats for dates, times, numbers, and currencies.

+You can also override these global defaults for specific fields or questions.
+For more info, see [Formatting](../data-modeling/formatting.md).

 ### Dates and Times